wesleytian/blog/content/2019/whitney.md

 </blockquote>
 Source: [Hikers Find Death, Terror at Summit of Mt.
 Whitney, Los Angeles Times](https://www.latimes.com/archives/la-xpm-1990-07-16-mn-100-story.html)

-#### Day 3: Summit Day
+#### Day 3: The Big Day

-We went to bed around 8:00 p.m. that night and set our alarms for 2 a.m., but too excited to start the climb, we all naturally woke up at 1:00 a.m.
+We went to bed around 8:00 p.m. that night and set our alarms for 2 a.m., but anxious to start the climb, we naturally woke up around 1:00 a.m.
 We arrived at the Mount Whitney trailhead around 2:00 a.m.

 <img src="/whitney/start.jpg" alt=""
 title="" class="center_norm_rounded"/>
 <center> *2:15 a.m. – Mile 0: Mount Whitney trailhead (8,360 ft / 2,548 m)* </center>

-Until about 5 a.m., we navigated the mountain trail by relying completely on our trusty headlamps.
+For a few hours, we navigated the mountain trail by relying completely on our trusty headlamps.

 <img src="/whitney/night_crossing.jpg" alt=""
 title="" class="center_norm_rounded"/>